Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-12-17-toward-a-roadmap/2020-12-17-toward-a-roadmap.md

 ## Free Speech
 - [UncensorablePublishing.com](https://uncensorablepublishing.com) is an introductory site to uncensorable publishing techniques, how governments censor websites, and how to use PSF software to build private and uncensorable web apps.<br /><br />

 - *IPFS-Filecoin Bridge* - The initial steps for this bridge can be found on [message.FullStack.cash](https://message.fullstack.cash), in the File Upload area.
-Anyone can pay a hosting fee of $0.01 to have a file hosted on the IPFS network.
+Anyone can pay a hosting fee of $0.01 in BCH to have a file hosted on the IPFS network.
+These fees go to burn PSF tokens.
 This feature can be expanded for Filecoin.<br /><br />

 - [IPFS-based API](https://youtu.be/VVc0VbOD4co) - This milestone is in its initial research stages.
 IPFS is an effective network for circumventing aggressive firewalls, like that of China's.
 The front end for [wallet.FullStack.cash](https://wallet.fulstack.cash) is already available over IPFS, but the back end REST API is not, and can be blocked.
-An IPFS pub-sub channel with Bitcoin-based end-to-end encryption wou be a secure, uncensorable way deliver API access and ensure that any web app can reach the blockchain.
+An IPFS pub-sub channel with Bitcoin-based end-to-end encryption would be a secure, uncensorable way deliver API access and ensure that any web app can reach the blockchain.

 ## Economic Action
 - [FullStack.cash](https://fullstack.cash) is a blockchain-as-a-service REST API that developers and businesses can use to power their business applications.<br /><br />